voremargot/Climate-Dataset-Download-and-Comparison/README.md

 - Resolution: 0.25<sup>o</sup> {~28km}
 - Variables: over 200 variables (see full list [here](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview))
 - Timespan:1979-present
+- Note: I have only worked with the Precipitation, temperature and evaporation datasets for this dataset.
+Tip of how to work specifically with these variables will be given

 ## PCIC {PNWNAmet}
 - Extent: Northwest North America